Arrest warrant issued for murder of Young Dolph

 The rapper – real name Adolph Robert Thornton Jr – was fatally shot as he entered a bakery in his hometown of Memphis on November 17.
 He was 36 years old.

 According to Billboard, a first-degree murder warrant was issued for 23-year-old Justin Johnson in the shooting.
-The update was given by the US Marshals Service in a press release.
+The update was given in a press release from the US Marshals Service.

-The marshals service have been working alongside the Memphis Police Department to search for suspects.
+The marshals service has been working alongside the Memphis Police Department to search for suspects.
 A $15,000 reward has been offered in return for information that leads to an arrest.

 Police said that two men exited a white Mercedes-Benz and fired shots into a Memphis bakery – Makeda’s Homemade Butter Cookies – where Young Dolph was making a purchase.
-Officials released images taken from CCTV that captured the attack.
+Officials released images lifted from CCTV that captured the attack.

 A private funeral was held for Young Dolph on November 30, before a section of a street in the neighbourhood where he grew up was renamed in his honour on December 15.